 Luchu County, also spelled as “Luqu County” belongs to Gannan Tibetan Autonomous Prefecture, located in southwest of Gannan Prefecture, on eastern edge of Qinghai-Tibet Plateau, at junction of Gannan, Qinghai and Sichuan provinces.

 It borders Xiahe County to north, Zhuoni County to east, Maqu County to southwest, Henan Mongolian Autonomous County to west, and Zoige County of Sichuan Province to south.
 County seat is 78 kilometers away from Hezuo City.

-“Luqu” is the Tibetan homophony of the river originating here—Taohe, which means spring river.
-The natural landscape in Luchu integrates snow-capped mountains, grasslands, forests, stone forests, rivers, etc. The annual Xianglang Festival is a grand event for the Tibetan people
+“Luqu” is Tibetan homophony of river originating here—Taohe, which means spring river.
+Natural landscape in Luchu integrates snow-capped mountains, grasslands, forests, stone forests, rivers, etc. Annual Xianglang Festival is a grand event for Tibetan people

 Local Climate Plateau humid climate zone, winter is long, and summer is short and cool, spring and autumn are short,